freeCodeCamp/freeCodeCamp/guide/english/c/index.md

  * Stuff within that main function which will get executed, including a return statement that closes the program and gives a value to the program that called it.
 * C needs to be compiled in order to run.
 * C can be used to access specific hardware addresses and to perform type punning to match externally imposed interface requirements, with a low run-time demand on system resources.

+# Hello World! - Your first C Program

+## Getting the most out of this course
+Make sure that you're comfortable with all of the concepts in this part of the guide before moving on.
+Getting your first program running is important because it will allow you to follow along with the examples, which is another good thing to do- practice makes perfect!
+Concepts that might be confusing will have an annotation that links to an appendix.
+If you don't understand a concept, make sure that you consult the appendix for more information.

+## Course Goal
+The goals of this course are to teach the C language to beginners.
+Ideally, someone who has never touched a computer language before will be able to know C by following these guides.
+However, they will still be useful to more experienced programmers by including a summary at the end of each article.
+Although the content taught here is transferable to microcontrollers like the Arduino, it is not the focus of this guide.

 #### More information:

 * [C Programming Tutorials.](https://www.tutorialspoint.com/cprogramming/)